Why I'm going from 8-5 grind to helping entrepreneurs feel great and work better

 These costs are a health tax for freelancers and small businesses.
 Imagine paying cash for lost productivity, less enjoyment, and worse health outcomes!

 The best companies use wellness programs to protect their people, resources, and bottom lines.
-Freelancing has its benefits, but a worksite wellness coordinator hasn’t been one of them.
+Entrepreneurship has its benefits, but a worksite wellness coordinator hasn’t been one of them.
 Until now...